antonercool/DCT/README.md

 ## Conclusion ##
 Sensor nodes can use more time of the CPU and less time on the atenna by compressing the signal using DCT.
-Depending of how precise the signal values needs to be at the rechiever side, we can adjust the size of M.
+Depending of how precise the signal values needs to be at the receiver side, we can adjust the size of M.
-* low M   = faster transmission/less quality
+* small M = faster transmission/less quality
-* high M  = slower transmission/better quality
+* big M   = slower transmission/better quality

-The recovery of the ECG signal was a succes, but the time taken to produce the DCT compression on mote is way to expenssive.
-The time for Cos(SomeBigNumer) is the overhead in the function.
+The recovery of the ECG signal was a succes, but the time taken to produce the DCT compression on mote was way to expenssive.
+The time for *cos(SomeBigNumer)* is the overhead in the algorithm.

 When both n & k gets big, the compression will have to take cosine of a big number meaning the algorithm will be slower and slower when we choose a higer signal size N. Instead of taking cosine of some big number, which is very slow.
 Take cosine of a number that are approximaly the same cosine output as the big number (**For future work**)